vadimcastro/dlm-photo-gallery-v2/frontend/COMPONENT_DEPENDENCIES.md

 This template includes advanced UI components copied from vadimcastro.me.
 Some components require additional dependencies:

+## Template Focus

+This template provides a minimal but professional foundation with:
+- **Dashboard** - Comprehensive metrics and system monitoring
+- **API Documentation** - FastAPI auto-generated docs
+- **Sign In/Authentication** - Secure user authentication

+Complex "projects" functionality has been removed to keep the template clean and focused.

 ## Required Additional Dependencies

 For the toast system components (`toast.tsx`, `toaster.tsx`, `use-toast.ts`):